 Batchbook also integrates with many more programs than competitors’ software, including integration with email marketing software like MailChimp, accounting software like QuickBooks, and even software that manages forms and documents requiring signatures like Formstack.
 All of this integration makes the potential for Batchbook practically limitless, and at a price point affordable for nearly every small business owner.
 Their smallest package manages 2,000 contacts and includes unlimited email support for all users.
 An introductory live training and pre-recorded training videos are also available to minimize the learning curve of this software.

-Once you find the method that is right for you, tracking your cold calls will become a benefit, rather than a burden.
+Once you find the method that is right for you, tracking your cold calls will become a benefit, rather than a burden (just don’t forget to follow-up on those leads!)
 Good tracking will also results in increased results for your sales team, which means happy employees and greater profits for your business.